 Some bikers prefer to go off-road while others like to bike on paved roads.
 The Network 3.0 rides fine on both terrains, providing speed, comfort, and superior handling.

 Gears shift smoothly thanks to its Shimano EZ Fire shifters, and the seat keeps you comfortable even for long periods.
 The bike is adjustable so you won’t have issues getting the bike to handle the way you want.
+Even though it rides like a dream you’ll still want to be careful.
+We recommend checking out some of these helmet reviews here.

 - Smooth performance